HPCBio/Data-Management/lessons/01-data-organization.md

 * How do you track experimental data and analyses?
 	* ( I am hoping a few will say a lab notebook :smiley: )

+---

+## Introduction

 * You *document* them, keeping as much information as possible about...
 	* Overall experimental design
 	* How data are generated (experimental conditions, treatments, replicates, processed batches, etc)
-		* How data are further processed (filtered, normalized, condensed, visualized, etc)
+	* How data are further processed
+	  * filtered, normalized, condensed, visualized, etc.

 ---